-■ NOTE: Optional battery charging adapters are available from your authorized dealer to connect directly to your vehicle from the recommended chargers to simplify the maintenance charging process.
-Check with your authorized dealer for proper installation of these charging adapter connectors.
+■ NOTE: Optional battery charging adapters are available from an authorized dealer to connect directly to your vehicle from the recommended chargers to simplify the maintenance charging process.
+Check with an authorized dealer for proper installation of these charging adapter connectors.